 Young children are endlessly curious and unfortunately that curiosity can sometimes be the cause of injury.
 Although babyproofing can seem overwhelming, it’s important to not wait until after an accident to do your due diligence – instead, start well before your kids are on the move.
 To help, here are a few of my tried and true tips for childproofing your home:

-Last, but certainly not least, parents need to pay close attention to the babyproofing products they select for their home.
+- Last, but certainly not least, parents need to pay close attention to the babyproofing products they select for their home.
 What most parents don’t know is that while many children’s product categories are strictly regulated, manufacturers of locks and latches used for childproofing are not currently held to any mandatory guidelines.
-Safety 1 is changing that with its Highest Standard in Safetycommitment, which is self-imposed manufacturing and testing standards.
-It’s important to do your research and make sure the babyproofing products you buy are high quality and will stand up to a strong and stubborn toddler.
+Safety 1 is changing that with its Highest Standard in Safety commitment, which is self-imposed manufacturing and testing standards.

 Well, I think that gives you plenty of gear ideas to share with the adoptive parents in your life, don't you?
 Haha!
 Let's move on...